-Colorado Parks and Wildlife (CPW) has identified five priority areas that will guide efforts by the agency and its partners to implement Department of the Interior (DOI) Secretarial Order 3362 in 2019-2020 and conserve big game migration corridors and winter range.
-In addition, CPW has identified five priority research needs to focus our efforts to better document and understand big game use of migration corridors and winter range during the fiscal year.
+Colorado Parks and Wildlife (CPW) has identified five landscape priority areas that will guide efforts by the agency and its partners to implement Department of the Interior (DOI) Secretarial Order 3362 in 2020-2021 and conserve big game winter range and migration corridors.
+Please note that these five priority landscapes are the same landscapes as last year.

-Priority Areas
+Landscape Priority Areas

-For Colorado's 2019-2020 Action Plan, we have retained the two priority migration corridors that were identified in the 2018 action plan.
+For Colorado's 2020-2021 Action Plan, we have retained the two landscape priority areas that were identified in the 2018 action plan.
 These include the areas used by the Bear's Ears/White River mule deer and elk herds in northwest Colorado, and the San Juan Basin mule deer and elk herds in southwest Colorado.
-Three additional priority areas have been identified in 2019, including the Uncompander Plateau in southwest Colorado, the Piney River/State Bridge area in north central Colorado and the Bookcliffs area in west-central Colorado.
+Three additional priority areas were identified in 2019, including the Uncompany Plateau in southwest Colorado, the Piney River/State Bridge area in north central Colorado and the Book Cliffs area in west-central Colorado.
+These priority landscapes and their respective GPS movement data represent a partial sampling effort and should not be considered the full big game migration pattern.

 The Bear's Ears/White River mule deer and elk herds are among the largest herds in Colorado.
 These herds contain about 80,000 deer and 70,000 elk.
 Although the elk herds are robust, the mule deer herds in the region have been in decline.
 Strategically placed habitat treatments, conservation easements, and highway crossing structures will help to conserve the migration corridors and winter range used by these important herds.
+It is important to note that a large portion of the big game migration documented for deer and elk occurs outside mapped winter range.